optionalemon/furniture-ar/readme.txt

 Notes
 -   Move the phone screen around to detect plane, may take a while to load and show the planes available before we can put any furniture.
--   Implemented using iOS not sure if it will be functional in Android.
+-   Implemented using iOS not sure if it will be functional with Android.
 -   Please find me at E0772330@u.nus.edu if any issue encountered.
-My teammate has dropped this module TT
+My teammate has dropped this module so I thought would be better to do it myself rather than troubling her T.T

 How to play our game
 0. Collision: Furniture being translucent red.

 1. To put furniture:
 -   Click one of the image below to preview the furniture placement in translucent blue.
--   Once the preview turns to translucent green, click one more time at the furniture to put into the scene.
+-   Once the preview turns to translucent green, click anywhere (except the UI interface) to put the furniture into the scene.
--   If it is translucent red in colour, means there is a collision and we cannot put the furniture.

 2. To relocate furniture:
 -   Click on the existing furniture in the scene.